phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 - @ozkan_latent_2013
 - @de_kok_iterative_2014
 - @mueller_using_2015-2

 # Backchannel Prediction {#sec:extraction}

-A listener backchannel is generally defined as any kind of feedback a listener gives a speaker as an acknowlegment in a primarily one-way conversation.
+A listener backchannel is generally defined as any kind of feedback a listener gives a speaker as an acknowledgment in a primarily one-way conversation.
 They include but are not limited to nodding [@watanabe_voice_1989-1], a shift in the gaze direction and short phrases.
 Backchannels are said to help build rapport , which is the feeling of comfortableness or being "in sync" with conversation partners [@huang_virtual_2011].

 (-> motivation)